Azure-Samples/active-directory-dotnet-iwa-v2/README.md

 - [Integrated Windows Authentication](https://aka.ms/msal-net-iwa)
 - [Customizing Token cache serialization](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/token-cache-serialization) (was not done in this sample, but you might want to add a serialized cache)

-For more information about the Azure AD v2.0 endpoint see:
+For more information about the Microsoft identity platform endpoint see:

 - [https://aka.ms/aadv2](https://aka.ms/aadv2)